Open-world Semi-supervised Generalized Relation Discovery Aligned in a Real-world Setting: Results

 \section{Results}

-Our proposed method, \our, outperforms all baseline models across all evaluation metrics (Table \ref{tab:main_results}).
-Additionally, we observe that unaltered OpenRE methods yield diverse results, which we attribute to the differences in underlying architectures.
-Models like TABs and MatchPrompt incorporate clustering methods that effectively develop relationship representations in an unsupervised setting.
-In contrast, RoCORE heavily relies on labeled data for training and forming high-quality relationship representations.
-This distinction is evident in our confidence-based adaptations (RoCORE++, MatchPrompt++, TABs++), where pre-dividing the unlabeled data benefits RoCORE significantly while the results for MatchPrompt and TABs are mixed.
-ORCA demonstrates strong performance overall, and our adaptation, ORCA++, shows improved performance in two of six experiments.
-We observe that GPT 3.5 encounters difficulties in predicting known and novel classes, revealing its limitations in relationship classification.
-Although mapping responses to ground-truth classes (GPT 3.5++) yields a slight performance increase, the model still underperforms in this setting.
+Our proposed method, \our, outperforms the baseline models in all metrics (Table \ref{tab:main_results}).
+We observe that the ORCA baseline demonstrates strong overall performance and the OpenRE methods (RoCORE\textsuperscript{$\prime$}, MatchPrompt\textsuperscript{$\prime$}, TABs\textsuperscript{$\prime$}) yield diverse results, which we attributes to the differences in underlying architectures.
+Models such as TABs and MatchPrompt incorporate clustering methods that effectively develop relationship representations in an unsupervised setting.
+In contrast, RoCORE relies more heavily on supervised training to form high-quality relationship representations.
+This distinction is evident in our confidence-based adaptations (RoCORE\textsuperscript{$\dagger$}, MatchPrompt\textsuperscript{$\dagger$}, TABs\textsuperscript{$\dagger$}), where pre-dividing the unlabeled data benefits RoCORE significantly while the results for MatchPrompt and TABs are mixed.

+We observe that GPT 3.5 underperforms in this setting.
+Although mapping responses to ground-truth classes (GPT 3.5\textit{ +cos}) yields a slight performance boost, the model still performs poorly relative to our other baselines.
+Given the unsatisfactory results from GPT 3.5 in our simplified experiment setting without negative instances, we decide to exclude it from the more challenging setting where negative instances are present.
 We conclude that more advanced techniques are required to enable GPT 3.5 to accurately classify and discover relationships from textual data.
+A deeper examination of GPT 3.5's performance is provided in Appendix \ref{sec:appendix_gpt_perform}.

+In the setting with negative instances, all methods struggle to identify novel relation classes indicating the difficulty of discovering new classes among instances with \textit{no relation}.
+We attribute the lower overall performance using TACRED compared to ReTACRED to TACRED’s wrong labeling problem~\cite{Stoica2021ReTACREDAS}.